Light Rail Stage 2B: Commonwealth Park to Woden

 Alignment

-The ACT Government’s preferred alignment is to take light rail past Parliament House via State Circle.
-However, alternative stop options in the National Triangle and Barton are also being studied to ensure the project can be flexible and responsive as planning work progresses.
+The ACT Government’s preferred alignment is to take light rail past Parliament House via State Circle East.
+An alternate alignment through National Triangle and Barton has been studied to ensure the project can be flexible and responsive as planning work progresses.
 Different alignment and stop options deliver different opportunities in accessing employment and cultural institutions, place enhancement and urban renewal.
 Similarly, they each present different challenges in approvals processes, technical considerations, design, and construction.
+The final, revised EIS will include only one alignment.

 Line map drawing showing the alignment options to take light rail past Parliament House